sandjinn/RepData_PeerAssessment1/PA1_template.md

 This report is written as part of the John Hopkins course on Reproducible Research presented on Coursera.
-The aim of the assignment is to demonstrate how a large data set can be utilized in reproducible research by using literate programming.
+The aim of the assignment is to demonstrate how a large data set can be analyzing using he principles of reproducible research or literate programming.
 The report is produced using r markdown to present both the r code and the results of that code together with the written text into one file that is knitted into an html file.